 Grandparent & Third-Party Visitation & Custody Lawyers in Montgomery County

 Under certain circumstances, Pennsylvania law will allow a grandparent or third party to petition the court for an award of legal and/or physical custody.
 The requirements for a grandparent or third party to have standing to pursue custody are very specific depending upon the type of custody sought.
-The attorneys at Shemtob Draganosky Taylor are well-versed in pursuing custody rights on behalf of grandparents and third parties.
+The attorneys at Shemtob Draganosky Taylor Stein, PC are well-versed in pursuing custody rights on behalf of grandparents and third parties.

 Grandparent Custody & Visitation